 How to Start Brush Lettering

-Honestly, pick up a pen, grab some practice sheets, and watch a few videos!
-Basic videos about how to hold your pen are a must (subscribe to my channel on YouTube).
-I will also tell you that learning about (and practicing) different styles will help you to find your signature style of brush lettering.
+Honestly, pick up a pen, grab some basic brush strokes lettering practice sheets, and get started.
+Learning about (and practicing) different styles will help you to find your signature style of brush lettering.

 How to Hold a Brush Pen

 When you first pick up a brush pen, tilt your hand to an angle.
 It doesn’t matter if you’re left or right-handed, this is the starting place for brush calligraphy.
 It places the brush tip in the perfect angle to control the pressure and make the “thin upstroke, thick downstroke” look of this lettering style.